kuhaha/biotyper/sklearn.md

 CWT
-- Continuous Wavelet Transform.
+- *Continuous Wavelet Transform*.
 A CWT performs a convolution with data using the wavelet function, which is characterized by a *width* parameter and *length* parameter.
 The wavelet function is allowed to be complex.

 ..
 Wavelet function takes 2 arguments.
 The first argument is the number of points that the returned vector will have (*len(wavelet(length,width)) == length*).
 The second is a *width* parameter, defining the size of the wavelet (e.g. standard deviation of a gaussian).